blockchain-certificates-web/blockchain-certificates-web.github.io/guide/system-overview.md

 ![](/assets/img/pictures/cert-dataflow.png)

 Once the Blockchain Certificates have been issued, the issuer will distribute them.
-They will add them a certificate store, which is generally but not required to be owned by the issuer.
+They will add them to a certificate store, which is generally owned by the issuer, but not required.
 This allows anyone with the certificate URL to view and verify the certificate.
 The cert-verify component is separate from the viewer -- this allows any party to serve as a certificate verifier without needing to store the data.

 The issuer should notify the recipients to let them know a certificate is available.
 This allows the recipients to import their certificate into their cert-wallet mobile app.
 The issuer may also email the certificate, and this can later be imported into a wallet, emailed to a 3rd party, and independently verified.
 [These steps show how you would independently verify a certificate](verification-process.html)

 **cert-wallet**

 The cert-wallet mobile app allows recipients to request and import Blockchain Certificates.
-This app allows the recipient to connect with issuers, import Blockchain Certificates, and share and verify them.
+This app allows the recipient to connect with issuers, import Blockchain Certificates into the mobile app where they can be viewed, verified, and shared.

 **cert-viewer**